Kometa-Team/Kometa/docs/home/environmental.md

 ### Timeout

-Change the main Plex Meta Manager timeout.
-This timeout is overwritten by those in your config file for those services.
+Change the timeout for all non-Plex services (such as TMDb, Radarr, and Trakt).
+This is overwritten by any timeouts mentioned for specific services in the Configuration File.

 <table class="dualTable colwidths-auto align-default table">
   <tr>